ni/measurement-plugin-python/examples/sample_measurement/README.md

 ## Sample Measurement

-This is a MeasurementLink example that performs a loopback measurement with various data types.
+This is a measurement plug-in example that performs a loopback measurement with various data types.

 ### Features

 - Demonstrates various data types
-- Includes InstrumentStudio and MeasurementLink UI Editor project files
+- Includes InstrumentStudio and Measurement Plug-In UI Editor project files
 - Includes multiple UI files.
 Note: InstrumentStudio only displays the 1st UI file.
 To change the UI file used for the example, simply switch the order of the `ui_file_paths` array in `measurement.py`

 ### Required Software

-- MeasurementLink 2023 Q3 or later
-- Recommended: InstrumentStudio 2023 Q3 or later (matching MeasurementLink)
+- InstrumentStudio 2024 Q3 or later

 ### Required Hardware